Chizky04/Instacart-Database-Ecommerce-/README.md

 # My-Sql-Portfolio
-This portfolio contains all the SQL codes written with PostgreSQL which was done during my bootcamp
+This portfolio contains a collection of all my sample SQL files written with PostgreSQL and SQLite